suprajaarthi/SQL-Queries-and-Concepts/README.md

 Features within standard have not been implemented in the database software.
 New SQL standard may conflict with prior behavior of vendor’s database.
 Little incentive for vendor to meet a standard which would allow users to switch to competitor.
-Some of the more popular SQL Languages include:
+Some of the more popular SQL Languages include

 - T-SQL (Transact-SQL) used by Microsoft SQL Server
 - PL/SQL (Procedural Language / SQL) used by Oracle
 - SPL (Stored Procedural Language) used Teradata